riteshgajare/.emacs.d/README.md

 # .emacs.d
 Emacs dotfiles.
-Work mostly taken from rmmt5
+Work mostly taken from rmmt5 with some modification for adding some cool C++ features like, auto-complete & yasnippet.
+@Plan: To add Irony mode in order to have amazing code completion feature to the editor.
+Also further ehancement to add perforce gui. :)

 Clone this repository.